runtimeverification/verified-smart-contracts/gnosis/security-assessment.md

 Considering the specific functionality of `ISignatureValidator`, we recommend limiting the gas when calling `ISignatureValidator` to a small predetermined value.
 Careful gas limits on external contract calls are a common security practice.
 For example when tokens are sent in Solidity through `msg.sender.send(ethAmt)`, gas is automatically limited to `2300`([source](https://medium.com/@JusDev1988/reentrancy-attack-on-a-smart-contract-677eae1300f2)).

-# Other Issues/Recommendations

-## zero and precompiled contract addresses
+## `execTransaction` allows a user transaction to the zero address, causing the ether locked at 0x0

 `execTransaction` does not reject the case of `to` being the zero address `0x0`, which may lead to an *internal* transaction to the zero address, via the following function call sequence: